 Venom toxins acting on ASICs have been used to elucidate some of the physiological and pathological roles of ASICs (Wemmie, Taugher & Kreple, 2013).
-In addition, Complexes of ASIC with toxins were used to determine the crystal structure of ASICs in the presumable open conformation.
+In addition, Complexes of ASIC1 with toxins were used to determine the crystal structure of ASIC1 in the presumable open conformation.
 The most important ASIC toxins are the gating modifiers PcTx1 of the spider Psalmopoeus cambridgei and the Mambalgins of the black mamba, the ASIC3 inhibitor APETx2 of the sea anemone Anthopleura elegantissima and the activating Mit-toxin of the Texas coral snake that generates a sustained ASIC opening at pH 7.4 (rev. in (Baron, Diochot, Salinas, Deval, Noel & Lingueglia, 2013)).
 Mit-toxin and Mambalgins target several ASIC subtypes, while PcTx1 is selective for ASIC1a homomers and ASIC1a/2b heteromers, and APETx2 for ASIC3-containing channels.
-These toxins have so far not been shown to target other channels besides ASICs, with the exception of APETx2 that also inhibits some voltage-gated Na+ channel isoforms (Blanchard, Rash & Kellenberger, 2012; Peigneur, Beress, Moller, Mari, Forssmann & Tytgat, 2012).
+IC50 and EC50 values of these toxins range from nanomolar to micromolar concentrations.
+Some of them have a high affinity for selected targets (IC50 of PcTx1 for ASIC1a: 0.4-13 nM, EC50 of Mit-toxin for ASIC1a: 9 nM; (Baron, Diochot, Salinas, Deval, Noel & Lingueglia, 2013)) and may be used in binding studies after labeling, as shown for PcTx1 (Salinas, Rash, Baron, Lambeau, Escoubas & Lazdunski, 2006).
+The ASIC toxins have so far not been shown to target other channels besides ASICs, with the exception of APETx2 that also inhibits some voltage-gated Na+ channel isoforms (IC50 in the range of nanomolar to low micromolar concentrations) (Blanchard, Rash & Kellenberger, 2012; Peigneur, Beress, Moller, Mari, Forssmann & Tytgat, 2012).
 PcTx1 inhibits mammalian ASIC1a by an alkaline shift of the pH dependence of steady-state desensitization (leading to complete desensitization at pH 7.4), while Mambalgin inhibition is due to an acidic shift of the pH dependence of activation.
 The mechanisms of action of the other ASIC toxins are currently not known.
 Co-crystallization showed that PcTx1 binds to the acidic pocket of ASIC1, and that the much larger Mit-toxin binds to the wrist, palm and thumb domains, without however reaching into the acidic pocket (Baconguis, Bohlen, Goehring, Julius & Gouaux, 2014; Baconguis & Gouaux, 2012; Dawson et al., 2012).
 Site-directed mutagenesis indicated that Mambalgins also bind to the acidic pocket (Salinas et al., 2014; Schroeder et al., 2014).